ipfs-inactive/research/OPEN_PROBLEMS/HUMAN_READABLE_NAMING.md

 ### Within the broad Research Ecosystem
 > How do people try to solve this problem?

+- [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) - One of the first widely deployed solutions for Human readable names.
+-

 ### Known shortcommins of existing solutions
 > What are the limitations on those solutions?

+The existing solutions do not offer all the guarantees we want to achieve for Web 3.0 apps because:
+-

 ## Solving this Open Problem

 ### What is the impact

+Make the Content Addressing schemes more approachable by everyone.

 ### What defines a complete solution?
 > What hard constraints should it obey?
 Are there additional soft constraints that a solution would ideally obey?

+The constraints are:
+-

 ## Other